Written by Natalie Garmson

 I started thinking more and more about where his Autism came from, as no one else in my family or extended family is knowingly Autistic (that is, formally or self-diagnosed).
 Then it dawned on me, that I, too, could be Autistic.

-So here I was, in late 2020, scrolling the internet, researching Autism, and completing online quizzes, on my own journey to self-discovery.
 I distinctly remember sitting at the dining table, knowing that I might have the answer to why I have had numerous relationships break down, to having been engaged three times, and married twice.
 The answer to my communication difficulties, my struggles to process conversation at times.
 The answer to why I find observing people interesting and the lack of friendships I had growing up.
 My ability to enter my own world and finding collecting cicada shells fascinating.
 And then into adulthood, mistaking a flirtatious look or comment from a man, as wanting to have sex, only to then walk away and wonder, “Why?
 Why do I always get myself into these situations?”

 Then there is the quirky side of me, mostly impacted by sensory sensitivities.
 For example, I love gardening.
 I love plants.
 It is a feeling of comfort.
 Of love.
 Of calmness.
 The colours, the smells.
 Also, my ability, when I was younger, to slip into an English accent, which happened quite a lot.
 I always thought it was because my father is from the United Kingdom!
 I love soft clothing, soft toys, soft linen, blankets.
 I love a firm massage.
 I love the feeling of my hair being brushed, and my head being massaged at the hairdressers!